 Our staff have close links with professional bodies such as the British Psychological Society as well as major employers and stakeholders within the health, ergonomics and environmental sectors.
 Thanks to these wider professional networks, the course features opportunities for you to hear from influential guest speakers who can share their experiences of behaviour change interventions.

-As part of our thriving academic community, we also have a Centre for Psychological Research which advances our studies in everything from wellbeing, health and weight loss to anxiety and compassion.
+As part of our thriving academic community, we also have a which advances our studies in everything from wellbeing, health and weight loss to anxiety and compassion.
 It offers a range of consultancy services and runs regular research seminars.

 This course is made up of three stages: Postgraduate Certificate, Postgraduate Diploma, and MSc.

 In year one, you’ll study three modules such as: